eddyK15501/unc-bootcamp-project-01/README.md

-# Project One - Gifs and Memes
+# Project One - GiphMeBaby...one more time...

-## Description
+#### Shout-out to Britney Spears

-### Caution.
+#### Caution.
 Do not click on the '${Project-One}' logo at the top.
 Unless you wish to lose brain cells.

-#### Link to the deployed application:
+## Link to the deployed application:
 https://eddyk15501.github.io/coding-bootcamp-project-01/

-#### Webpage Completed
+## Description
-My rendition of a sample Project One.
+My rendition of a sample Project One, at the UNC coding bootcamp.
 HTML, CSS, and JavaScript.
-No CSS frameworks utilized.
+No CSS frameworks utilized in this build.